Work from Home – the new workplace trend

 Let us start with the first concern.
 Managers would be concerned that the employees may be very distracted when they work from their homes.
 There is the television and movies.
 There are of-course the friends, spouses and kids in the vicinity.
 So how is a person supposed to be focused on their work in a remote working arrangement from home.

 Well, let us begin with a little negative bit of an argument first.
 The distractions are also present in the office if you think about it.
 Any employee works among other employees.
 And it consumes their energy to make those active and passive interactions all the time.
 There is “water cooler conversation”, tea-time gossip and the odd animosity among the employees.
 There is office politics and also sometimes too much leisure time.
 Your employees may sit at their desk all day, but it is no guarantee for their focus and commitment.
 For all you know, they may be staring at the screen shopping or browsing online.
 The mobile phone is also an ever-present ubiquitous universal distraction.
 I do not intend to paint a dull and negative picture about your employee’s work-ethic and commitment, but these are normal human behavioral traits that cant be wished away.
 The point is that it is ultimately your employees’ self-commitment and work ethic that drives their performance.
-And if they are motivated and serious, over a middle to longer term, they shall deliver the same results on their own irrespective of the distractions.

 I would go one step further.
 Any good employees you have would actually be grateful for the freedom that you afford to them.
 They may go that extra mile to reciprocate your favor.
 Also, there is a likelihood you shall as a manager continue this arrangement if their performance does not slack.
 And some of these hard-working folk actually work better alone.
 Hence, their productivity may enhance eventually if they have the freedom to work from their own den.
 Creative people definitely fall under that bucket.